 Our results may be affected by our ability to successfully market both new and existing products domestically and internationally, clinical and regulatory developments involving current and future products, sales growth of recently launched products, competition from other products including biosimilars, difficulties or delays in manufacturing our products and global economic conditions.
 In addition, sales of our products are affected by pricing pressure, political and public scrutiny and reimbursement policies imposed by third-party payers, including governments, private insurance plans and managed care providers and may be affected by regulatory, clinical and guideline developments and domestic and international trends toward managed care and healthcare cost containment.
 Furthermore, our research, testing, pricing, marketing and other operations are subject to extensive regulation by domestic and foreign government regulatory authorities.
 Our business may be impacted by government investigations, litigation and product liability claims.
 In addition, our business may be impacted by the adoption of new tax legislation or exposure to additional tax liabilities.
 If we fail to meet the compliance obligations in the corporate integrity agreement between us and the U.S. government, we could become subject to significant sanctions.
-While we routinely obtain patents for our products and technology, the protection offered by our patents and patent applications may be challenged, invalidated or circumvented by our competitors, or we may fail to prevail in present and future intellectual property litigation.
+Further, while we routinely obtain patents for our products and technology, the protection offered by our patents and patent applications may be challenged, invalidated or circumvented by our competitors, or we may fail to prevail in present and future intellectual property litigation.
 We perform a substantial amount of our commercial manufacturing activities at a few key facilities, including in Puerto Rico, and also depend on third parties for a portion of our manufacturing activities, and limits on supply may constrain sales of certain of our current products and product candidate development.
-We rely on collaborations with third parties for the development of some of our product candidates and for the commercialization and sales of some of our commercial products.
 In addition, we compete with other companies with respect to many of our marketed products as well as for the discovery and development of new products.
 Further, some raw materials, medical devices and component parts for our products are supplied by sole third-party suppliers.
 Certain of our distributors, customers and payers have substantial purchasing leverage in their dealings with us.
 The discovery of significant problems with a product similar to one of our products that implicate an entire class of products could have a material adverse effect on sales of the affected products and on our business and results of operations.
 Our efforts to acquire other companies or products and to integrate the operations of companies we have acquired may not be successful.
 A breakdown, cyberattack or information security breach could compromise the confidentiality, integrity and availability of our systems and our data.
 Our stock price is volatile and may be affected by a number of events.
 Our business performance could affect or limit the ability of our Board of Directors to declare a dividend or our ability to pay a dividend or repurchase our common stock.
 We may not be able to access the capital and credit markets on terms that are favorable to us, or at all.

-The scientific information discussed in this news release related to our product candidates is preliminary and investigative.
-Such product candidates are not approved by the U.S. Food and Drug Administration, and no conclusions can or should be drawn regarding the safety or effectiveness of the product candidates.
+The scientific information discussed in this news release relating to new indications for our products is preliminary and investigative and is not part of the labeling approved by the European Medicines Agency for the products.
+The products are not approved for the investigational use(s) discussed in this news release, and no conclusions can or should be drawn regarding the safety or effectiveness of the products for these uses.

-CONTACT: Amgen, Thousand Oaks Kristen Davis, 805-447-3008 (Media) Trish Hawkins, 805-447-5631 (Media) Arvind Sood, 805-447-1060 (Investors)
+CONTACT: Amgen, Thousand Oaks Trish Hawkins, 805-447-5631 (Media) Arvind Sood, 805-447-1060 (Investors)